yousefjubah/Practical-Python-Applications/README.md

 The primary focus of this portfolio is to document practical experience in Python logic, structural programming, and efficient data handling.
 The progression moves from a basic utility script to a multi-entity enrollment system, with an emphasis on writing clean, scalable code and rigorous data validation.

-The certificate of excellence was officially granted at the end of the semester as validation for the successful execution and logical depth of these phases.

 ## Portfolio Structure and Development Phases

 ### Phase 1: Utility Billing Core (01_ & 02_)